wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 }
 ```

-`POST /asset/sponsor` signs and sends a canceling sponsorship transaction.
+`POST /asset/sponsor` signs and sends a canceling sponsor fee transaction.
 This endpoint requires API key.
 Sample input is as follows:

 ```js
 {